rajabishek/blogger/source/_drafts/Functional-Thinking-Scala.md

 def greet() = println("Helloworld from Raj Abishek")
 ```
 The above is an example of function declaration the accepts no parameters and returns nothing.
 The result type of greet function is `Unit`.
 Scala’s Unit type is similar to Java’s void type.
 Every `void` returning method in Java is mapped to a `Unit` returning method in Scala.
+As we will see later the above greet function is not pure.
+A pure function is a function where the result value is only determined by its input values, without observable side effects.
+Its takes input through parameters, processes the input and returns a value.
+As we will see later a pure function always gives the same output for a given input, it produces no side effects and does not rely on any external state.
+In simpler term if you think about it a function is impure is if it makes sense to call it without using its return value.
+Methods with the result type of Unit, therefore, are only executed for their side effects.
+In the case of greet(), the side effect is a friendly greeting printed to the standard output.

 While executing the Scala file we can pass command line arguments which are in the `args` array.
 Arrays are zero based and can be positionally indexed with parentheses.
 So the ith element in a Scala array named data is `data(i-1)`, not `data[0]`, as in Java.
 ```Scala